 Alejandro Javaloyas was born in 1987 to a large catholic family in Mallorca (Spain), a small and rather conservative island in the middle of the Mediterranean Sea.
-As a kid, he was always different, and never really fitted in.
-He was diagnosed with OCD and giftedness at the age of 6, and always knew he was gay, which made his social integration in school rather difficult.
+As a kid, he was always different, and never really fit in.
+He was diagnosed with OCD and recognized as gifted at the age of 6, and always knew he was gay, which made his social integration in school rather difficult.

 Drawing soon became his only mechanism to escape.
 It was his way to transcend everyday life experiences to find a higher spirituality, a deeper meaning.
 He always felt an other-worldliness when painting, drawing and making collages.
 And he always felt free to be fully himself in his almost secret and intimate realm of crafts and creation.

-When he was 4 years old, his mother framed his first charcoal still nature drawing.
-He was right away signed up to attend a classical fine art academy (Escola de Pintura de Malena Tous), where he spent almost every evening after school.
-He underwent traditional drawing and painting training until the age of 18.
-It was then when he started to alternate realistic paintings with other abstract works, due to his discovery of (and later fascination by) a Spanish-informalist private paintig collection (Museo Fundación Juan Marc Palma) located in Palma, his hometown.
-The collection still today includes sublime pieces by Fernando Zóbel, Luis Feito, Antoni Tàpies, Antonio Saura, Miquel Barceló, Jordi Teixidor, and Albert Ràfols-Casamada (among others).
+When he was 4 years old, his mother framed his first charcoal drawing.
+He was right away signed up to attend the Escola de Pintura de Malena Tous, a classical fine art academy, where he spent almost every evening after school.
+He studied traditional drawing and painting until the age of 18.
+It was then that he started to alternate realistic paintings with other abstract works, due to his discovery of (and later fascination with) a Spanish-informalist private painting collection, called Museo Fundación Juan Marc Palma, located in Palma, his hometown.
+The collection still today includes sublime pieces by Fernando Zóbel, Luis Feito, Antoni Tàpies, Antonio Saura, Miquel Barceló, Jordi Teixidor, and Albert Ràfols-Casamada, among others.

 Alejandro understands his own artistic practice in a very broad, humanistic and multifaceted sense.
 He’s been creating and studying art his entire life.
 In addition to the aforementioned classical painting training, he studied classical ballet, piano and singing until the age of 18, in a very in-depth and disciplined manner.
 After that, he obtained his BA in Film Directing from the University of Barcelona.
 All these different artistic disciplines have definitely impacted and informed his work today as a painter.

-Alejandro’s work is deeply influenced by other contemporary young abstract painters he admires, such as Thorbjørn Bechmann, Heather Day, Frederic Anderson, Johanna Kestilä, Aythamy Armas, Una Ursprung, and Ash Keating.
+Alejandro’s work is deeply influenced by other contemporary young abstract painters he admires, such as Marria Pratts, Richard Zinon, Thorbjørn Bechmann, Rubén Rodrigo, Heather Day, Frederic Anderson, Aythamy Armas, Claudia Valsells, and Ash Keating.